flux-framework/flux-core/doc/man1/flux-resource.rst

 resources that share a state and online/offline state.

 .. note::
-  :program:`flux resource status` queries both the resource service and the scheduler to identify resources that are available, excluded by configuration, or administratively drained or draining.
+  :program:`flux resource status` queries both the administrative and scheduler view of resources to identify resources that are available, excluded by configuration, or administratively drained or draining.

 .. option:: -s, --states=STATE,...